Crossmint/candy-machine-react-ui/README.md

 Accepting credit card payments allows you to sell to more customers who don't yet have a wallet, or are using their phones.
 With crossmint, accepting credit cards is free for you (seller), and you'll still receive all the funds instantly in SOL.
 [Learn more](https://www.crossmint.io)

 To accept credit card payments using crossmint:

 1. Register your NFT drop in https://www.crossmint.io/developers/onboarding (takes 2-3 min)
 2. Once you receive a client ID, enter it in your .env file as `REACT_APP_CROSSMINT_ID`
-3. Then, in Home.tsx., edit the `<CrossMintButton>` properties for your collection name, description and photo
+3. Then, in Home.tsx., edit the `<CrossmintPayButton>` properties for your collection name, description and photo

 You can now accept credit card payments -- and you'll get all the money from purchases in SOL, instantaneously when someone purchases!